What’s Involved in Hosting a Courageous Grandparenting Seminar?

 Five strategic plenary sessions address the cultural challenges and how to counter them in a life that finishes well:

 - OWN UP!
 Your Legacy Matters: Do you believe that grandparents matter?
 God does, and He has a lot to say to us about His expectations for grandparents.
-In this session, we’ll unpack what God’s Word has to say two of three critical roles God intends for grandparents in the family.
-We’ll also examine why we can’t give what we don’t have, and what God has already done to equip up to help our grandchildren navigate the world today and walk in the truth.
+In this session, we’ll unpack what God’s Word has to say about two of three critical roles God intends for grandparents in the family.
+We’ll also examine why we can’t give what we don’t have, and what God has already done to equip us to help our grandchildren navigate the world today and walk in the truth.

 - TAKE UP!
 Two Pivotal Roles: The Gospel ought to shape how we live our lives daily in our family, church and community.
 The Gospel also clarifies our roles as grandparents.
-This session will unpack two of the roles that pivotal in how the gospel impacts another generation.
+This session will unpack two of the three roles that are pivotal in how the gospel impacts another generation.

 - BUILD UP!
 Unleashing the Power of Spoken Blessing: One of the most overlooked, transformational tools God has given to us to help our children succeed in life and understand God’s purpose for them is the spoken blessing.
 This session unpacks the what, why and how of this powerful tool.

 - GEAR UP!
-Allies or Adversaries (Adult Children Relationships): A grandparent’s impact upon grandchildren rests to a great extent upon the relationship with we have with our adult children.
+Allies or Adversaries (Adult Children Relationships): A grandparent’s impact upon grandchildren rests to a great extent upon the relationship we have with our adult children.
 This session discusses five anchor points that make it possible for us to build and maintain healthy relationships, and to mend broken ones.

 - STEP UP!
-Taking Back the Hill Country: God is calling out a movement of courageous grandparents to take back the hill country.
+Taking Back the Hill Country: God is calling out a movement of courageous grandparents to take back the hill country (Joshua 14:6-15).
 We can be the embodiment of the Issachar Factor (1 Chronicles 12:32) as we draw upon the wisdom of God to understand our times and know what to do.
 Where do we go from here?